Norman Tebbit: "Foreigners" speech

-Personal life
+Personal life, illness and death

-Tebbit currently lives in Bury St Edmunds, Suffolk.
-He is an agnostic.
+Tebbit lived in Bury St Edmunds, Suffolk, until his death.
+He was an agnostic.
 He remarked tongue-in-cheek in a March 2011 interview, when asked whether he thinks God exists, "I'm not sure.
 He ought to.
 Things would work better."
-He has two sons and a daughter.
-He has been described as a 'keen amateur chef', and has published a book on cooking game.
+He married Margaret Daines in 1956.
+The couple had two sons and a daughter.
+He was once described as a 'keen amateur chef' and published a book on cooking game.

-In December 2013, Tebbit suffered from a cardiac incident, praising the NHS for their quick and decisive action.
+In December 2013, Tebbit suffered a cardiac incident, praising the NHS for their quick and decisive action.
 In a May 2014 interview, he talked about discovering he had been suffering from a form of cardiac arrhythmia for more than 40 years: "The suspicion I had a heart problem caused me to puzzle over earlier incidents in my life," he said, reflecting on his RAF jet fighter crash in 1954.
 "I suspect that, that morning, stressed from the previous day and having had little sleep, I lost consciousness on that take-off run."

-Tebbit’s wife Baroness Tebbit died at home in Bury St Edmunds, Suffolk on 19 December 2020 at the age of 86 after having suffered from depression and dementia with Lewy bodies.
+Tebbit's wife died at home in Bury St Edmunds, Suffolk, on 19 December 2020, aged 86, after having suffered from depression and dementia with Lewy bodies.

+Tebbit died at his home on 7 July 2025, aged 94.